 Smoked hot dogs and smoked sausages are very similar, though typically hot dogs are prepared with fewer spices, and are more compact and smaller in size.
 The term sausage is a general term for tubular meat wrapped in a form of casing.

 Is It Better To Boil Or Smoke Hot Dogs?

-Whilst it’s definitely possible and safe to boil hot dogs if you’re in a time crunch, the result may be flavourless and the texture soggy.
-Choosing to take the extra time to smoke your hot dogs will make a world of difference to the flavour and texture of the meat.
+Whilst it’s definitely possible and safe to boil hot dogs if you’re in a time crunch, the result may be flavorless and the texture soggy.
+Choosing to take the extra time to smoke your hot dogs will make a world of difference to the flavor and texture of the meat.

 How Long Are Smoked Hot Dogs Good For In The Fridge?

-Smoked hot dogs usually last between 3 and 4 days if covered well and refrigerated after cooking, or 4 months if wrapped thoroughly and frozen.
+Smoked hot dogs or leftover hot dogs usually last between 3 and 4 days if covered well and refrigerated after cooking, or 4 months if wrapped thoroughly and frozen.

 What temperature should I smoke my hot dogs at?

 For best results, smoke your hot dogs at 225°F on your pellet smoker.
 This temperature will allow the hot dogs to smoke evenly and pick up all the delicious smoky flavors.

 What type of wood pellets should I use for smoking hot dogs?